 Then look into near the riverbank below where a large orange buoy marks the resting place of the City of Hawkinsville.
 Once among hundreds of steamboats on the Suwannee, the two-deck, 141-foot ship carried lumber between Branford, Clay's Landing, Old Town, and Cedar Key – including supplies to create Florida’s railroads.
 Ironically, those railroads would doom river commerce.
 When the era of steamboating reached its end, the captain abandoned the ship and sank the craft here.
 Only skilled divers can visit the wreck, which is relatively intact and part of the Florida Underwater Archaeological Preserves.

 Dixie County is one of 35 Florida counties with coastlines.
-If you head to the coast from Old Town on C.R.
-349 (known as the ‘Gateway to the Gulf’), it twists and turns for 24 miles until arriving in Horseshoe Beach with side roads branching off to coastal communities such as Suwannee and Shired Island where fleets of pleasure and personal fishing boats are moored and awaiting a day on the water.
+Head out of Cross City on C.R.
+351 South, twisting and turning for 20 miles until it arrives in Horseshoe Beach, with side roads branching off to coastal communities such as Suwannee and Shired Island, where fleets of pleasure and personal fishing boats are moored and awaiting a day on the water.

 There are many remote places in Florida, but on the 20-mile drive you may suspect this is one of the remotest.
 On either side of the highway dirt roads disappear into the pines, and even though you’re driving through the middle of nowhere, it’s satisfying to be away from people, away from signs, away from traffic.
 Just… away.